 Spray on Anti-Desiccants

-The winter sun and blistering winds produce drying circumstances for broadleaf evergreens, such as Rhododendron, Pieris, or Mountain Laurel.
+The winter sun and blistering winds produce drying circumstances for various types of trees in winter, particularly broadleaf evergreens such as Rhododendron, Pieris, or Mountain Laurel.
 To avoid the leaves from drying out too much, spray an anti-desiccant onto your trees.
 Anti-desiccants cover leaves with a waxy layer to decrease moisture evaporation.

 Wrap Them Up